CefasRepRes/agriforwards-summer-school-2022/README.md

 ### Introduction

-Imagine you are forming a start-up company to design and build a robot that catches fish and serves up fish and chips.
+Imagine you are forming a start-up company that aims to design, build and operate a fleet of robots to catch fish and serve up fish and chips.

+Fishing is one of the most dangerous occupations.

+Managed correctly, aquatic environments are an important source of food.

 ### Concept

-The robot fits onto the back of an existing leisure boat or an unmanned autonomous vessel.
+The system consists of a robot arm onboard an unmanned autonomous vessel.

 When the boat is at sea, the robot uses line fishing to catch and land the fish.